arachnida82/mpv-sleep/README.md

 For example, `"display_time": false,` removes the OSD countdown, but the timer continues in the background.

 ## Contributing
 This script works well enough for my needs as is.
-However, pull requests are more than welcomed!
+Pull requests are more than welcomed, however.

-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This script is licensed under the [TBD] license - see the [LICENSE](LICENSE) file for details.